14.5 — Access functions

 void day(int day) { m_day = day; } // setter

-This style is more concise, and uses the same name for both the getter and setter (relying on function overloading to provide this capability).
+This style is more concise, and uses the same name for both the getter and setter (relying on function overloading to differentiate the two).
 The C++ standard library uses this convention.

 The downside of the no-prefix convention is that it is not particularly obvious that this is setting the value of the day member: